-A party's Daily RPM EE Resource Position for a specific EE resource is equal to the (Daily ICAP Owned - Daily FRR Capacity Plan Commitments) DR Factor Forecast Pool Requirement).
-Effective with the 2018/2019 Delivery Year, the DR Factor is no longer considered in the calculation of a party's Daily RPM EE Resource Position.

-$DailyRPMPosition{EE} = (DailyICAPOwned - DailyFRRCommitments)DRFactorFPR$
+A party's Daily RPM EE Resource Position for a specific EE resource is equal to the (Daily ICAP Owned - Daily FRR Capacity Plan Commitments) Forecast Pool Requirement). $DailyRPMPosition{EE} = (DailyICAPOwned - DailyFRRCommitments) FPR$

 A party's Daily ICAP Owned for a specific EE Resource is equal to the initial ICAP Owned set by PJM through "Approved" EE Modifications, adjusted for any ICAP amounts transacted through a party's approved unit-specific bilateral sales/purchases for such EE Resource in effect for such day.